Trijama

 Trijama (English: Three Facets) is a 1956 Indian Bengali-language romantic drama film directed by Agradoot, based on Subodh Ghosh's novel of the same name.
 This film was released under the banner of Sunrise Films.
 Music direction of the film was made by Nachiketa Ghosh.
-Film starring Uttam Kumar and Suchitra Sen in lead role.
+The film stars Uttam Kumar and Suchitra Sen in lead roles.
+It's critically acclaimed but became a semi hit at the box office.
+But in 1960s when the film was re-released it became a huge blockbuster hit at the box office.